 So all in all, things are good.
 But I don't want to buy a tree.
 I have no energy to put lights on the house.
 I'm not making toffee and carmel corn to give away as gifts.
 Pretty much, I want the holidays to pass.
 It's mid-way through December, so I get that wish in just a couple weeks.

 No, I think it's age.
 I'm 51 and I'm not at the point in my life where I'm looking towards retirement.
 It's just the opposite.
 I'm not looking towards the end of a career.
 I'm trying to figure out what can do to support my family.
-It certainly wasn't this way for my mother or Jake's Grandmother.
+It certainly wasn't this way for my mother or my son's Grandmother.
 Neither had to work after they had kids.
 I was raised in the typical family of the 1960s when Dad was the primary breadwinner and supporting a family on one income was the norm.
 College was affordable.
 Health care costs weren't eating away a huge chunk of the monthly income.
 This certainly hasn't been a reality for my generation.
 I've been working since I was 16, pretty much non-stop for the last 35 years.
-I was lucky that I was able to run a business from home when Jake was born, and that lasted about five years.
+I was lucky that I was able to run a business from home when my son was born, and that lasted about five years.
 Thank goodness, I'm not doing the 40 hour per week, 9 to 6 routine.
 Last time I did , I lasted about a year before I was miserable.
 So I'm lucky that I'm not just working just for the paycheck.
-If there's one thing I've learned by being in the work force for so many years is that job has to be meaningful or I end up hating it.
+If there's one thing I've learned by being in the work force for so many years is that job has to be meaningful or I end up resenting it.
 Life really sucks when you absolutely do not want to go to work but you have to because you need the money.

 So, here I am.
 I haven't done any Christmas shopping.
 I haven't made gifts.
 I'm just here.
 Waiting for the holidays to pass.